 The Virginia Seafood and Virginia Marine Products Board has a robust database you can explore based on your location.
 Click below to find fresh shellfish and aquaculture farmers near you.

 Retail Chains that Sell Virginia Seafood:

 -sold live in the shell at approximately 3″ market size.
-Freshly shucked oysters can be large count to the small standards and sold in pints, quarts or gallons (and frozen).
+Freshly shucked oysters can vary in size and quality from large select to small standards and are sold in pints, quarts or gallons (and frozen).
 The salinity levels of Virginia waters creates varied tastes.

 -Called northern quahog, hardshell clam, littleneck clams.
 Sold live in shell, fresh-shucked, canned, and frozen.
 Often added to other products like sauces and soups.